johannesjo/super-productivity/README.md

-# Super Productivity 2
+# Super Productivity

 This is a ToDo List / Time Tracker / Personal Jira Task Manager for Linux, MacOS and Windows to make you work super productively.

 ![Work View with global links](screens/screen_standard.png)

 ## Features
-* Time Tracking
 * **Full control over your data**, no tracking, no user accounts, no cloud
 * Sub Tasks
+* Time Tracking
 * Sexy global bookmark bar to add quick links, project related files and even commands and applications
 * Sexy note functionality with custom reminders
+* Pomodoro timer
-* Export your time sheets to Google Sheets
+* Export your time sheets to Google Sheets  (optional of course)
 * 'Take a break' reminder
-* Full Keyboard Support
+* Full Keyboard interaction
 * Different Themes!
 * Sync data between multiple instances
 * Mobile support